ossf/wg-endusers/README.md

 We strive to:

-- Ensure that the use cases for end user consumption of open- source software are understood and factored into OSSF programs.
+- Ensure that the use cases for end user consumption of open-source software are understood and factored into OSSF programs.
-- Provide the resources required by End Users to develop and implement more efficient and effective strategies, processes, tools, best practices and solutions that secure software supply-chains
+- Provide the resources required by end users to develop and implement more efficient and effective strategies, processes, tools, best practices and solutions that secure software supply-chains.
-- Provide a forum for learning from the experience and insights of peers
+- Provide a forum for learning from the experience and insights of peers.
-- Create an End Users working group, with representation from key private industry, public sectors, and multiple geographical regions.
+- Create an End Users Working Group, with representation from key private industry, public sectors, and multiple geographical regions.
-- Establish user representation and active participation in OpenSSF working groups and leadership, both in the TAC and the Governing Board
+- Establish user representation and active participation in OpenSSF working groups and leadership, both in the TAC and the Governing Board.

 ## Scope